halfpintutopia/magic-forest-trail/README.md

 ## Content

-The content created for this website were created by my partner, Stefan Tschudi, a colleague, Hermina Oláh Vass and myself.
-The story was loosely based from a rough translation of the character based on "Der Zwerg Bartli" by Lorly Jenny.
+The content created for this website was created by my partner, Stefan Tschudi, a colleague, Hermina Oláh Vass and myself.
+The story was loosely based on a rough translation of the character based on "Der Zwerg Bartli" by Lorly Jenny.

 All maps were created from actual locations found in [Zwerg-Bartli-Erlebnisweg](https://braunwald.ch/de/map/detail/zwerg-bartli-erlebnisweg-9ff632fe-5eaf-45d9-a6ea-4d743635148f.html).

-The address, email and telephone number on the contact page were made up and are not associated with Braunwald nor the story.
+The address, email and telephone number on the contact page were made up and are not associated with Braunwald or the story.

-The trail is an actual locally well known tourist attaction.
-The trail locations were based on the actual trail in Braunwald, Glarus-Süd in Switzerland.
+The trail is an actual, locally well-known tourist attraction.
+The trail locations were based on the existing hiking trails in Braunwald, Glarus-Süd in, Switzerland.

 ## Media